gwtd3/gwt-d3/README.md

 This library provides access to the [d3.js API](http://d3js.org/) to the Java and GWT community.

 It is still in a developpement phase.
 We are paying efforts on covering almost 100% of relevant d3 API.

-You should not use it for production purpose since it's API is still experimental and may change unexpectedly.
+You should not use it for production purpose since it's still experimental and may change unexpectedly.

 You can see a demo with the test cases (for API coverage) and some exemples: http://gwt-d3.appspot.com/